devnumber9-coder/SOC-Portfolio/README.md

 How to Use This Repo
 --------------------
+This portfolio emphasizes identity-based threat detection, including Windows authentication monitoring and Kerberos abuse detection from a SOC analyst perspective.

 Each lab is self-contained:
 *  `docs/` contains the written lab documentation
 *  `screenshots/` contains corresponding images
 *  Individual .md files explain objectives, steps, results, and lessons